Chapter 18: 3x08 P2

 "She was talking to you the last time I saw her."

 "Maybe its past her bedtime,"

 "Its astounding you can do things like this and still not understand why I want nothing to do with this family."

 "I really don't know what you think I've done.
 I had a lovely chat with the girl.
 I don't know, maybe she fell out of place."

 "You can endow all the museums you want, but you're not fooling anybody.
 There's not a generous bone in your body."
 I said and walked away to find Aria.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Mystie JohnsonWrite a Review